BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (uint256 tokenIdOrAmount, address handlerAddress, address contractAddress, bytes data)

 Description: This function is responsible for staking the users lp token and transfer it to handler contract.
-It updates the stakes record and invokes the handlers update function where the rootK value of the lp token is calculated and saved in the stakes record.
+It updates the stakes record and invokes the handlers update function where it checks for validation checks & stores the lp token data.

 **Unstake**